azizkale/Swagger-in-NodeJS/README.md

 With swaggerUI you can test your REST-APIs in a server built with Nodejs

-Just install related npm packages with command "npm install", and the swagger UI will be running on http://localhost:4001/api-docs
+Just install related npm packages with command "npm install", and run the server with commend "npm start" and then the swagger UI will be running on http://localhost:4001/api-docs